 Identity verification by a sworn third party: Woleet offers you an identity verification service performed face-to-face with a lawyer.
 Today, this service is limited to the identity of legal entities.
 It results in the creation of identities verified in a Woleet.ID Server hosted by Woleet.

-You personally sign the documents you produce (e-signature)
+You want to personally sign a document that you produce yourself (e-signature)

 Your company issues invoices or pay slips and wishes to guarantee their origin.
 These documents are produced in batches and concern high volumes.
-Our ProofKeeper desktop application or its command line version woleet-cli is perfectly adapted to the creation of your server stamps.
+Our ProofKeeper desktop application or its command line version woleet-cli is perfectly adapted to the creation of your e-seals (e-stamps).
 ProofKeeper implements signature keys stored in Woleet.ID Server, whether hosted by you or by Woleet.

-You request the signature of documents from internal or external parties (signature request management)
+You want to request the signature of documents from internal or external parties (signature request management)

-You have a partner sign a contract, you send him a request for signature.
+You want a partner to sign a contract: you send him a request for signature.
 To do this, you have the choice between our two web applications, depending on whether or not you choose to host the identities of the signatories.

 - ProofDesk for teams, if you host identities in Woleet.ID Server.
 In this case you have the possibility to create advanced electronic signatures according to the eIDAS regulation.